mongock/mongock/README.md

 }
 ```

-## Usage with SpringBoot...When you need to inject your own dependencies to your changesets
+## Usage with SpringBoot...When you need to inject your own dependencies

 The main benefit of using SpringBoot integration is that it provides a totally flexible way to inject dependencies,
 so you can inject any object to your change logs by using SpringBoot ApplicationContext.